rubend18/bionic_reading-vba/README.md

-# VBA macro to highlight text in bionic reading style in Microsoft Word
+# VBA macro to highlight text with bionic reading style in Microsoft Word

 This repository contains a VBA macro that allows you to highlight text with the bionic reading style in Word with vba.